 Still, the balance is not quite there yet.
 Gaming laptops are portable but not most conveniently so.
 Compared to regular laptops, they are huge, thick, and heavy, which can be an issue if you need a device to carry around easily or take with you on a trip.

-Entirely possible but not as convenient as a non-gaming laptop would be.
+It is possible but not as convenient as a non-gaming laptop.

 Noisy Cooling System